primawan-nugroho/F1-viz/README.md

 - `YEAR` : F1 year season

   **Note that for existing notebooks this is better suited for the driver in the 2023 F1 season*

+Specify your cache folder.
+FastF1 use cached data to speed up in the next run.